fromcouch/refreak/README.md

     application/config/database.php

-You only need configure hostname, username, password and database parameters.
-Then access to www.yourdomain.com/install and click Install button.
+You only need configure hostname, username, password and database parameters inside database.php.
+Save it and then access to www.yourdomain.com/install and click Install button.